Jordan-Demske/P1-jmdemske/README.md

 This is the first of a multi-part project in which I will build a 2D physics-based action game along the lines of Angry Birds.
 This iteration will focus on the core physics-based gameplay.
 Future parts will build upon this to improve player experience.

 ### Controls:
-- UP arrow/w and Down arrow/s keys control launch angle
+- UP-arrow/W and DOWN-arrow/S keys control launch angle
-- Spacebar fires main character.
+- LEFT/RIGHT-arrows control launch power
+- SPACEBAR launches character
+- RESET-BUTTON resets the game

 ## Project Report